How do you keep your toddler occupied when you’re stuck indoors? Here are my favorite indoor activities for 18 month olds.

 - Cars – Just sitting and lining up cars with your toddler can be a lot of fun.
 A basic, durable car track (like this Little People track) can also be a lot of fun.
 Just be careful if your child has a tendency to try to climb on top of it like mine does, pictured below.
 Ha!

-- Blocks – my little guy likes both Megablocks and Duplos
+- Blocks – My little guy likes both Megablocks and Duplos as well as classic wooden blocks.

 - Montessori toys – ball shoot, simple puzzle, rings, etc.